 I wanted to learn more and tried to read analysis and commentary regarding ad blockers and ad block ethics.
 Unfortunately, the discussion seems to only revolve around the touchy question about free riding.
 A typical comment:

 The intrusive ads made the Internet nearly unusable.
 Adblock is their own damn fault.

-The heated argumentation reminds me of the mindless anti-vaccine movement.
+The heated argumentation reminds me of the anti-vaccine movement.
 Here’s a piece by Washington Post (n.b.
-I cleverly replaced vaccines with ads).
+I replaced vaccines with ads in the following excerpt).